-- A. All refrigerant and ODS recovery containers must be labeled with the type of refrigerant contained. - B. The intentional venting of Class I/II or non-exempt refrigerants into the environment is strictly PROHIBITED and can result in criminal prosecution.
+- All refrigerant and ODS recovery containers must be labeled with the type of refrigerant contained. - The intentional venting of Class I/II or non-exempt refrigerants into the environment is strictly prohibited and can result in criminal prosecution.

-For additional information contact EMD at 502-624-8263/8186.
+Air Quality Program 502-624-8263/8186